Things To do In Barcelona: 1 Day Route

 Palau Güell and Liceu Theatre

 The Palau Güell is one of the first works of the famous architect Antoni Gaudí.
 Located on Barcelona’s famous Ramblas, it stands out for its combination of functionality and aesthetics.
-Gaudí was faced with a great challenge when he had to build a palace in such a small space… One of the most curious elements you can see on the outside is the phoenix, a nod to the architect, who always represented one of these fantastic creatures in his works.
+Gaudí was faced with a great challenge when he had to build a palace in such a small space… Definitively, an amazing visit part of the most curious things to do in Barcelona with its gaudanian Phoenix.

 A few steps away, you will find the Gran Teatre del Liceu, known simply as the Liceu, which stands as one of the most important opera houses in Europe.
 Founded in 1847, it has been a centre of culture and music, presenting some of the best operas and performances in the world.
 Despite being rebuilt after a fire in 1994, the Liceu retains its original splendour, with a luxurious interior that echoes its rich cultural past.